Using Diffuse Scattering to Observe X-Ray-Driven Nonthermal Melting

 The data presented in this paper was collected at BeamLine 3 of the SACLA X-ray Free Electron Laser facility in Hy\={o}go, Japan \cite{Yabashi2015,Tono2013}.
 Using their two color mode, pulses at different X-ray energies with a variable delay between them are generated by undulators upstream and downstream of an electron chicane \cite{Hara2013}.
 Both pulses are 7$\,$fs in duration (full width half maximum), such that we can assume that each pulse does not affect the sample structure as it probes it \cite{Inoue2016,Chapman2014}.
-The delay between the pulse can be varied arbitrarily, with a precision of \textless 1 fs, although delays shorter than the pulse lengths would not give meaningful data in this experimetal setup.
+The delay between the pulse can be varied arbitrarily, with a precision of \textless 1 fs, although delays shorter than the pulse lengths would not give meaningful data in this experimental setup.

 This experiment used an initial (pump) pulse at $9.83\pm0.05\,$keV containing $130\pm40\,\mu$J and a second (probe) pulse at $9.62\pm0.04\,$keV; the probe pulse has a similar fluence at 0 fs delay ($120\pm30\,\mu$J), but this decreases by around 50\% (to $60\pm20\,\mu$J) at the maximum delay of 300$\,$fs, due to loss of electron beam quality in the chicane.
-A pick-off diffractive optic (\textless1\% loss) upstream of the chamber allows us to monitor the incoming spectrum on each shot, such that it can be accounted for in the analysis; averages of the incoming spectra are shown in the inset of Figure \ref{fig:lineouts}.
+A pick-off diffractive optic (\textless1\% loss) upstream of the chamber allows us to monitor the incoming spectrum on each shot, such that it can be accounted for in the analysis \BB{\cite{Tamasaku2015}}; averages of the incoming spectra are shown in the inset of Figure \ref{fig:lineouts}.
 The beam is focused using Kirkpatrick-Baez mirrors for an elliptical spot size of ($205\pm17\,$nm) $\times$ ($163\pm15\,$nm), which was remeasured by a knife-edge scan after each change in pulse delay.
-The spot size gives an incident pump beam intensity (fluence) of 6.8$\pm$2.2$\times10^{19}\,$W/cm$^2$ \allowbreak (4.8$\pm$1.6$\times10^5\,$J/cm$^2$).
-Due to the use of reflective, rather than refractive, focusing optics, the spot sizes of the pump and probe beams are almost identical, and remain overlapped so long as the pulses are collinear as they leave the undulators, and there is only minimal ($\sim\!1\%$) signal outside the focal spot \cite{Pikuz2015}.
+After accounting for losses in the beam propagation and focusing, the spot size gives an incident pump beam intensity (fluence) of 1.6$\pm$0.5$\times10^{19}\,$W/cm$^2$ \allowbreak (1.1$\pm$0.4$\times10^5\,$J/cm$^2$).
+Due to the use of reflective, rather than refractive, focusing optics, the spot sizes of the pump and probe beams are almost identical, and there is only minimal ($\sim\!1\%$) signal outside the focal spot \cite{Pikuz2015}.